 The American Express Blue Business Cash Card might be a better option if you want simplicity.
 You don’t have to worry about activating categories or try to figure out what rewards your purchases earn.
 Since you won’t have to pay an annual fee, this makes this card an easy addition to your wallet, even if you only use it for the 2% cash back.

 - $500 cash bonus when you spend $4,500 in the first 3 months

 - Unlimited 2% cash back on all purchases

 - $0 intro annual fee (then $95/year)

-Finally, like the Venture card, there’s no redemption minimum for the Spark Cash.
+Finally, like the Venture card, there’s no redemption minimum for the Capital One® Spark® Cash for Business.
 You might be able to earn higher rewards with higher end business cards from Chase and AMEX, but Capital One knows where it excels: simple, straightforward, valuable rewards cards.

 Which Small Business Credit Card Is for You?

 Deciding on a new small business credit card always comes down to multiple factors.
 Luckily, each of these cards caters to unique needs.